A first impression is everything. That’s why most products’ landing pages aim to communicate their product’s mission at a glance.

 Hootsuite’s branded landing page was originally designed with the assumption that everyone who searched “Hootsuite” must understand how the product works.
 They loaded their branded landing page with graphics and illustrations showcasing the product’s higher-level functions.

-Hootsuite’s growth team took a hard look at what was happening when people reached that branded landing page.
-By analyzing the landing page and measuring the CTR to the pricing page the team hypothesized that this branded SEM traffic still required more information about their core value prop and functionality, and as a result, people who needed Hootsuite were bouncing.
+Hootsuite’s growth team took a hard look at what was happening when people reached that branded landing page, by analyzing the landing page and measuring the CTR to the pricing page.
+As Senior Growth Strategist Jaxon Lam told us, “Based on different data points and heuristic landing page analysis that we had completed, we hypothesized that this branded SEM traffic still required more information about our core value prop and functionality.”
+As a result, people who needed Hootsuite were bouncing.

 The results validated that hypothesis.
 Out of a sample size in the mid to high hundreds, around 65% of the traffic said they needed more information before they could make a decision.